sslcommerz/SSLCommerz-Magento/README.md

 Please follow these steps to install the SSLCOMMERZ Payment Gateway module.

-Step 1: Download module from github.
+Step 1: Download module from Github.

 Step 2: Log in to your server using FTP or Cpanel.